barisdevjs/barisdevjs/README.md

 - 🌱 I’m currently learning reactjs
 - 👯 I’m looking to collaborate on any project that I could add my ideas
 - 🥅 2021 Goals: Learn and improve myself as much as I can
-- ⚡ Fun fact: Coding is not so difficult if you can give enough of your time.

 ### Connect with me: